Colors of Northwest’s Culture in Hanoi this 26-30 April

 According to information from Ministry of Culture, Sport and Tourism, the special event “Sắc màu Văn hóa Tây bắc – (Colors of Northwest’s culture)” is taking place at Vietnam Exhibition Centre for Culture and Arts (No.2, Hoa Lu Street, Hanoi) from 26 to 30 April.

-According to information from Ministry of Culture, Sport and Tourism, the special event “Sắc màu Văn hóa Tây bắc – (Colors of Northwest’s culture)” is taking place at Vietnam Exhibition Centre for Culture and Arts (No.2, Hoa Lu Street, Hanoi) from 26 to 30 April.
-This exhibition is for celebrating Independence Day 30/4, Labour Day 1/5, Dien Bien Phu Victory on 7/5 and the 122th year of President Ho Chi Minh’s birth.
+According to information from the Ministry of Culture, Sports and Tourism, the special event “Sắc màu Văn hóa Tây Bắc – (Colors of Northwest’s Culture)” is scheduled to take place at the Vietnam Exhibition Centre for Culture and Arts (No. 2, Hoa Lu Street, Hanoi) from April 26 to April 30, 2025.
+This exhibition is held in celebration of Vietnam's Independence Day on April 30, Labour Day on May 1, the Dien Bien Phu Victory on May 7, and the 135th anniversary of President Ho Chi Minh’s birth.

 Comments (0)